newportg/NorthStarContractIntegration/5-building-block-view/README.md

 ### Security Component

 This component will validate the Managed Identity Header.
 This indicates that the calling application has been authorised to use this service.
-If a caller fails the Managed Identity authorisation then the method should return a HTTP Status of 401 Unauthorised.
-If a user token is included, then it should be validated with Entra Id(Active Directory) and the returned claims inspected.
-Failure should result in a HTTP Status 403 Forbidden.

-### Audit Component

-Generally all audit components will implement the same API calls, this will allow an admin application to produced consistent reporting across the service estate.
-The Audit component can supply additional API methods to return specific information that only applies to the current service.
-The audit interface should be included with the service API, and include calls to return counts based on usage by user/system.

-### Cosmos Db Component

-This component should utilise the CQRS pattern, All read requests should be serviced by Azure Search queries.
-Cosmos Db should be implemented with the NoSQL container.
-This component should use both the Microsoft.Azure.Cosmos and Azure.Identity libraries.
-The calling client application will be authorised by Managed Identity to access the Cosmos DB.
-This component should encapsulate any Knight Frank nuances which are general to our usage of Cosmos DB, such as naming conventions or setting configuration.

-### Frontfy Service Handler

-This service handler will interact with the Frontify Brochure Generation system.
-All data will be passed to/from this service in a canonical form, so internal systems are not dependant on changes to the Frontify service.

 ### Domain Logic Component